platformatic/platformatic/docs/db/authorization/rules.md

 To assert that a specific user with it's `role(s)` has the correct access rights to use entities on a `platformatic plugin` the context should be passed to the `entity mapper` in order to verify it's permissions like this:

+To ensure that a specific user has the correct access rights to use entities within a Platformatic plugin, the user's context should be passed to the `entity mapper`.
+This integration allows the mapper to verify permissions based on the defined rules.

 ```js
 //plugin.js